-If the computer does not charge during operation, go to "Checking the operational charging" on page 29.
+If the computer does not charge during operation, go to "Checking the built-in battery and operational charging" on page 27.

-Checking the operational charging
+Checking the built-in battery and operational charging

 This computer supports only batteries specially designed for this specific system and manufactured by Lenovo or an authorized builder.
 The system does not support unauthorized batteries or batteries designed for other systems.
 If an unauthorized battery or a battery designed for another systems is installed, the system will not charge.